ademidoff/pmm-automation/README.md

 ### Valkey/Redis Multi-Source Cluster with Replication

-This playbook provisions a Valkey/Redis multi-master cluster with replication between the nodes.
+This playbook provisions a Valkey/Redis multi-source cluster with replication between the nodes.
 It sets up the cluster with redundancy to prevent data loss.

 The following diagram help visualize the cluster network topology: